Have you jumped on the cauliflower rice train yet? This Cauliflower Fried Rice recipe is the best way to enjoy it!

 If you’ve ever wondered how to make Cauliflower Fried Rice, look no further.
 This cauliflower fried rice recipe is the perfect way to cut down on carbs!

 Cauliflower is one of those vegetables that can be used in SO many ways.
-Turn it into a pizza crust, a healthy low-carb version of “mashed potatoes,” or even a vegetable version of “wings!”
+Turn it into a pizza crust, a healthy low-carb version of “mashed potatoes” and “mac and cheese” or even a vegetable version of “wings!”
 So amazing, right?

 On it’s own cauliflower rice doesn’t taste exactly like regular rice.
 But as long as it’s seasoned properly, you won’t even be able to tell a difference.
 The texture is nearly identical.